slabys/mois/README.md

 - **Payment Tracking**: Users can upload payment confirmations, ensuring easier financial management.
 - **Organization Management**: Assign users to specific organizations and manage their access in applications accordingly.

+### Main Focus

+The Main Focus based on needs of ESN organisation and its alignment with need for Event Registration System.
+This
+includes:

+- **High-Level Description of the Business Problem**: Current Event Registration System that is in use is deprecated and hard to use.
+This old system is built on top of Drupal CMS that is kept without updates.
+- **The Big Picture**: "The Big Picture" or the main goal is to create ERS platform in modern, easily accessible technologies, so this project can be kept and updated.
+- **Use Case Design**: Use Case for this project is to create platform for management with easy control regarding creation and event management, but also easy use for members that will participate on these events.

 ## Built With